Euro banknotes and coins

 How can you acquire collector and commemorative euro coins?

-For email ordering of collector and commemorative coins, the process to be followed is described bellow:
+A) For email ordering of commemorative/collector coins, the procedure to be followed is described below:

-• In the case that one or more kinds of coins are not available, a respective note is made in order for the applicant to be informed.
-Following, the order is finalized after the applicant prepays the full amount of the order, within three working days from the order date (i.e. the day of the order and the following two).
-Otherwise, the order shall be canceled.
+• The order is finalised after the applicant prepays the full amount of the order, within a deadline of three working days (i.e. the day of the order and the following two).
+Otherwise, the order shall be cancelled.

-2. Payment of the total amount due (for finalization of the order):
+2. Payment of the total amount due (for order finalisation):

-• At the counters of the Bank of Greece (Head Office or Branches) by the applicant or a person authorized to act on his/her behalf, upon presentation of valid identification (ID or passport).
+• At the counters of one of the Branches of the Bank of Greece (https://www.bankofgreece.gr/en/useful-links/branches), where the applicant or a person authorised to act on his/her behalf can, upon presentation of valid identification (ID or passport), pay the amount quoted in the Pre-Registration Form.

-• In the case that an applicant has placed a remote order for a numismatic product and the said applicant is found to have already purchased the same product from the Head Office or any Branch of the Bank of Greece, the remote order will be automatically canceled and any fee deposited will be returned to the applicant reduced by the money transfer fees.
-The above referred action will take place only when the quantity restrictions are valid
+• In case that an e-mail order applicant for a numismatic product is found to have already purchased the same product from the Head Office or any Branch of the Bank of Greece, the e-mail order shall automatically be cancelled and any such fee deposited shall be refunded to the applicant, reduced by the money transfer fees.
+The above-mentioned action shall be taken only when quantity limitations apply.

-• Sales of the above products to taxable persons established in another EU Member State shall be exempt from VAT, in accordance with the provisions of Article 28 of the VAT Code.
-Such exemption is subject to VAT validation through the VIES system and to proof of dispatch of the goods to the purchaser’s Member State of establishment.
+• Sales of commemorative/collector coin series/coins to taxable persons established in another EU Member State shall be exempt from VAT, in accordance with the provisions of Article 28 of the VAT Code.
+Such exemption is subject, on the one hand, to VAT validation through the VIES system and, on the other, to proof of dispatch of the goods to the purchaser’s Member State of establishment.

 Content Editor ‭[4]‬